 Ricardo MELÉNDEZ-ORTIZ, Chief Executive, ICTSD

-This seminar provided an opportunity for WTO negotiators to reflect on inputs from experts and engage in informal dialogue around some of the fundamental legal questions that will need to be answered by WTO members in shaping an agreement on fisheries subsidies and crafting disciplines on overfished stocks.
+This seminar provided an opportunity for WTO negotiators to reflect on inputs from experts and engage in informal dialogue around the question of how to address harmful and non-harmful subsidies in possible WTO disciplines on fisheries subsidies.

 The event built on previous ICTSD dialogues and research on these topics, in particular ICTSD’s recent publication Fisheries Subsidies Rules at the WTO: A Compilation of Evidence and Analysis and the policy brief Building Comprehensive and Effective WTO Rules on Fisheries Subsidies.

 The meeting is part of the first set of dialogues of the ICTSD initiative WTO: Paths Forward.
 Building on the outcomes of the 11th Ministerial Conference in Buenos Aires, this initiative will provide a platform to exchange perspectives and in-depth analysis on possible options for WTO-based processes going forward and into the 12th Ministerial Conference.

 The context setting was done by Ricardo Meléndez-Ortiz, Chief Executive of ICTSD.

 In this session, experts will present evidence of the effects of different types of subsidies based on their experiences in the field in specific fisheries spanning across various regions.

 Andrés CISNEROS-MONTEMAYOR, Program Manager, Nereus Program, University of British Columbia